alexhstone/weather-or-not/README.md

 Weather or not is an app designed around a pun.
+My goal with this project is to take something a bit mundane (a very simple weather app) and see how interesting I can make it over time.

-The current build of the app gives you the weather (in Minneapolis)...
+The current build of the app gives you the weather in a few cities.

-and not the weather.
+and not the weather... in those cities.

 This app utilizes the open-meteo weather API, for which, the documentation can be found here: https://open-meteo.com/en/docs#api_form